 "Loliondo Private Concession, northern Serengeti adjacent area, 5 minutes by light aircraft from Klein's airstrip"

-Signature: 70+ camps across 8 African countries with structural commitment to remote, low-density wildlife-experience operations; Botswana water-safari cluster anchor (Mombo Camp, Vumbura Plains)
+Signature: more than 55 camps across eight African countries with commitment to remote, low-density wildlife-experience operations; Botswana water-safari cluster anchor (Mombo Camp, Vumbura Plains)

-Ideal for: Travellers seeking the structural Botswana-Okavango water-safari register; remote-camp travellers; conservation-anchored safari travellers; multi-camp Wilderness-circuit travellers
+Ideal for: Travellers seeking the Botswana-Okavango water-safari register; remote-camp travellers; conservation-anchored safari travellers; multi-camp Wilderness-circuit travellers

 "9 tented suites on Chief's Island, Botswana's highest game density."